-Our group seeks to understand fundamental principles that govern the development, responses to stress and evolution of plants.
-We use broad range of approaches including molecular biology, classical morphology, and experimental physiology.
-While we are aiming in extending basic knowledge of plant biology, we also apply learned biological principles in development of sustainable agriculture.
+Our group seeks to understand fundamental principles that govern the development, stress response, and evolution of plants.
+We use a broad range of approaches including molecular biology, classical morphology, and experimental physiology.
+We aim to extend basic knowledge of plant biology, while also developing applications of these learned biological principles to advance sustainable agriculture and forest conservation.

 02/16/2017 -- We have decided on the meeting this year.
 It is Ecological Society of America in Portland, OR - meet us there

 Liquid handler arrived !!!
 Be first to get naming rigths.
 It made its firtst plate on 01/16/2017.
 It is fast, but not faster than Aude

 Chill removal from almond buds biophysical bases of predicting bud break time - research program developed and run by Dr. Aude Tixier was presented at Almond Conference in Sacramento 2017